SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 His first [Deep Thought](https://www.pinterest.com/chrissymfrey/deep-thoughts-snl/) is that only half of Americans are optimistic.
-Given the general shape of the world as it is, this is like saying only half of Americans are even vaguely rational: the real question is why the other half are so delusional?
+Given the general shape of the world as it is, this is like saying only half of Americans are even vaguely rational: the real question is why the optimists are so delusional?

 Now, he doesn't publish his data, so we can't check for ourselves, but: looking at that barplot above, do you think the difference is statistically significant?
 It seems like a